santiment/san-chain-exporter/lib/README.md

-# A list of overwritten assets, ast described in 'daily metrics'
+# A list of overwritten assets, as described in 'daily metrics'.

 * synthetix-network-token/2019-01-01
 * augur/2019-01-01